Caribbean Local Economic Development

 - Working with national governments, local government associations and regional organizations to replicate good practices and successful LED models, and institute policy reforms to support LED

-A six-year, $22.9-million program running until 2018, CARILED is operated by FCM in partnership with the Caribbean Forum of Local Government Ministers (CFLGM), the Caribbean Association of Local Government Authorities (CALGA) and the Commonwealth Local Government Forum (CLGF).
+A six-year, $22.9-million program wrapping up in 2017, CARILED is operated by FCM in partnership with the Caribbean Forum of Local Government Ministers (CFLGM), the Caribbean Association of Local Government Authorities (CALGA) and the Commonwealth Local Government Forum (CLGF).
 The program is funded by Global Affairs Canada.

 City of Barrie, Ontario

 Town of Langley, British Columbia

 City of Mount Pearl, Newfoundland